jadecobra/python_tdd_exercises/source/how_to/setup_my_ide.rst

 I split my screen in the following ways depending on the use case

-- When using a reference I have the reference on the left and the Interactive Development Environment on the right, the reverse also works
+- When using a reference I like to have the reference on the left and the Interactive Development Environment on the right, test what works for you
 - When working only in the Interactive Development Environment I have the following windows open depending on what I want to see

   * explorer - to see files/folder structure